commodityvectors/circus/docs/source/man/circus-plugin.rst

    Connection endpoint.

 :--pubsub *PUBSUB*:
-   The circusd ZeroMQ pub/sub socket to connect to.
+   The cvec_circusd ZeroMQ pub/sub socket to connect to.

 :--config *CONFIG*: The plugin configuration file.